intel352/riiak/README.md

 ## Repositories ##

-The official source code for this client can be retrieved from<br/>
+The official source code for this client can be retrieved from
 <https://bitbucket.org/intel352/riiak>

-Riak can be obtained pre-built from<br/>
+Riak can be obtained pre-built from
 <http://downloads.basho.com/riak/>

-or as source from<br/>
+or as source from
 <http://github.com/basho/riak/>

 ## Requirements ##